 For more information, please visit https://www.sentosa.com.sg/pokemon

-Photos by Soloman Soh from the DANAMIC team.
+Photos by Soloman Soh of the DANAMIC team.